Get the knowledge and inspiration you need to build a profitable business - straight to your inbox.

 Something that will really help you find issues with your CRO is conducting an SEO audit.
 SEO audits will find UX issues that could be preventing people from finding your website and discouraging visitors from converting.

-Once your funnel’s entry point has been perfected, you need to plug the leaks in the conversion process.
-For a one-step process, a landing page is the only element you need.
-For a multi-step conversion process, we need to go back to analytics.
+Once your funnel’s entry point has been perfected, you need to tie the loose ends.
+For a single-step process, a landing page is the only element you need.
+For a multi-stage conversion process, we need to go back to analytics.

-The funnel visualization report in Google Analytics can be found in the Conversions section under Goals.
-This will demonstrate how many people are entering and exiting your funnel at each step.
+Google Analytics funnel visualization report can be found in the Conversions section.
+This will demonstrate how many people are going in or out of the funnel at every step.

-Now it’s time to evaluate – where are the most people leaving?
-What are those pages asking of your visitor?
-Can you combine any of the steps?
-Or, should any of your pages be broken down to avoid overwhelming the audience?
+Now it’s time to evaluate – at what stage are the most visitors leaving?
+What are the elements of those pages?
+Can you combine some of the steps?
+Or, should any of the pages be broken down into several ones to avoid overwhelming the visitors?